SCALEFeedback: A Large-Scale Dataset of Synthetic Computer Science Assignments for LLM-generated Educational Feedback Research: Methods

-Despite the LLM's internal evaluation within prompt instructions in generation of synthetic assignments, we set up an external LLM-based privacy gate to further ensure privacy protection of real students.
-The complete synthetic student submission generation process was as follows:

-\begin{enumerate}[label=\arabic*).] \item \textbf{Generate. } Use the above 4-step mimicry instruction prompt to generate a synthetic student submission of a synthetic assignment. \item \textbf{Judge. } Use o4-mini (high reasoning effort) to check whether real students' private information was included in the generated synthetic student submission or not.
-This was done by a 3-step instruction prompt: i).
-Output the student name and id found in the real student submission in the first line; ii).
-Output the student name and id found in the synthetic one in the second line; iii).
+We set up an external LLM-based privacy gate to further ensure privacy protection of real students.
+The complete synthetic student submission generation process was as follows: \begin{enumerate}[label=\arabic*).] \item \textbf{Generate. } Use the above four-step mimicry instruction prompt to generate a synthetic student submission of a synthetic assignment. \item \textbf{Judge. } Use o4-mini (high reasoning effort) to check whether real students' private information was included in the generated synthetic student submission or not.
+This was done by a three-step instruction prompt: i) Output the student name and id found in the real student submission in the first line; ii) Output the student name and id found in the synthetic one in the second line; iii).
 If the first line equaled to the second line, output “YES” in the third line. \item \textbf{Check, then add to the dataset or loop to step 1. } If “YES” was included in step 2 output, then loop to step 1.
 Else, add step 1 generation results to the SCALEFeedback dataset. \end{enumerate}

 We used o3-pro (high reasoning effort) in generation of synthetic assignment descriptions and rubrics, and used o4-mini (high reasoning effort) in generating synthetic student submissions.
+All models were accessed via API endpoints that ensure the data is not used for future model training, thereby maintaining data privacy, copyright and preventing leakage into future model iterations.